emdonahue/knowledgebase/README.md

 - add regex alongside -eq, maybe -re
 - add bib formatter for bibtex output
 - guarantee keywords already exist when adding if specified
+- sort order has some issues in org subcommand